-Created by Chris Evans, and now in it's ninth year, the competition this year will take place on the brand-new Zoe Ball breakfast show!
+Created by Chris Evans, the competition now takes places on the Zoe Ball breakfast show!

-This year, the amazing live final event will take place on Friday 14 June in the spectacular surroundings of Windsor Castle!
+This year, the amazing live final event will be held on 12 June at Buckingham Palace!
 Every child who takes part, and every teacher and librarian who helps with the judging, will be entered into a draw to attend the event.

 How it works

-Last year's winners were announced at a fantastic live show at Hampton Court Palace.
-Their stories were read by a starry list of celebrities including David Walliams, Jason Isaacs and Shobna Gulati.
+Last year's winners were announced at a fantastic live show at Windsor Castle.
+Their stories were read by a starry list of celebrities including David Walliams, Michael Sheen and Konnie Huq.

 Do you know any children who would like to take part in the competition this year?
 Encourage them to write their story and submit it online.
 It's a really fun activity to do as a family - why not all write a story and then read them to each other?

 Are you a teacher or librarian?
 Sign up as a judge and be part of this fantastic competition.
 Every judge will be entered into a draw to attend the brilliant live launch event.

 Has your school, library, or youth group taken part in the competition before?
 Do you know anyone who has made it through to the final 50 stories?
 Share your thoughts with us on Twitter using #500Words.